-Our SENCo has successfully completed the National Award for SEN Coordination qualification.
-Over the last couple of years, staff have received training on:
+Our SENDCo has successfully completed the National Award for SEND Coordination qualification.
+Over the last couple of years, staff throughout the school have received training on:

-- Quality First Teaching 'Five a day' Differentiation. - Autism and Communication and Interaction classroom strategies - Social Communication, Emotional Regulation and Transactional Support (SCERTS) - Literacy Difficulties and Classroom strategies
+- Quality First Teaching 'Five a day' Differentiation.

+- Autism and Communication and Interaction classroom strategies

+- Literacy Difficulties and Classroom strategies

 - Attachment and Pace training

 - Precision Teaching

 - Colourful Semantics

 - Zone of Regulations

-- Literacy Assessment Pack

-- Adverse Childhood Experiences

 We also have staff who have gained specialist training and skills whilst supporting children with severe disabilities and medical issues.
-Teaching assistants are trained to support the particular needs of the children they work with.
-The SEN Governors ensure that they are up to date with current legislation and guidelines.
+Teaching Assistants are trained to support the particular needs of the children they work with.
+The SEND Governors ensure that they are up to date with current legislation and guidelines.